getgrav/grav-skeleton-striped-site/README.md

 * Fully Responsive
 * Various templates for presenting your content
 * Repositionable sidebar (left or right),
+* Calendar with actual date (post date for blog items)
 * Styling for all basic page elements
+* Styling for various modules
 * Cross browser compatible
+* Sharing buttons for Facebook and Twitter with share count.

 ## Basic Setup for a new Grav site